jamestripp/qstep-socialmedia/5_text_analysis/README.md

 The .rmd file in this directory can be openend up in RStudio.
 The R notebook format allows one to run code alongside text in a rather nice format.
 More details about the R notebook format are available from the rmarkdown book section dedicated to R notebooks [here](https://bookdown.org/yihui/rmarkdown/notebook.html).

-An HTML version of the output (which you can view within the browser) will be available before the start of the workshop.
+An HTML version of the output (which you can view within the browser) can be viewed [here](https://agnor.lnx.warwick.ac.uk/social_media/5_text_analysis.html).

 # Going further